AkshayaBhati/ESE-519-Lab-2-Setup-Guide/README.md

 Now we have to clone the pico-sdk and the pico-examples git respositories as given in the resources.<br>
 To do that we will perform the following instructions in command prompt: <br>
 1. We will create a folder named pico using **mkdir pico**
-2. Then we will clone the pico-sdk Repository in this pico folder using **git clone -b master https://github.com/raspberrypi/pico-sdk.git**
+2. Then we will clone the pico-sdk Repository in this pico folder.

 ```
     mkdir pico